 Rubb was selected to build a large MRO hangar for Turkish Airlines and maintenance support arm Turkish Technic.
 The 82.3m (270ft) x 87.5m (287ft) x 9.8m (32ft) AVC type structure will provide maintenance and repair facilities for the Turkish Airlines’ fleet.

 The hangar is equipped with 50mm Rubb Thermohall® insulated cladding.
-Rubb produced 12,000m² of Thermohall® cladding for the project, utilising 32,000m² of Precontraint 412 and Precontraint 832 fabric from Serge Ferrari.
-This specialist architectural PVC deflects light and heat and is ideal for the climate in Turkey.
-The Thermohall® cladding effectively insulates the structure, resulting in a facility that can be easily climate controlled, depending on usage and operations.
+Rubb produced 12,000m² of Thermohall® cladding for the project, utilizing 32,000m² of Precontraint 412 and Precontraint 832 fabric from Serge Ferrari.
+This specialized architectural PVC deflects light and heat and is ideal for the climate in Turkey.
+The Thermohall® cladding efficiently insulates the structure, resulting in a facility that can be easily climate controlled depending on usage and operations.

 This MRO building includes a 71.9m (236ft) x 19.8m (65ft) Megadoor entry system.
-This type of door offers flexibility in accommodating different aircraft that could be stored in the hangar.
-Other unique attributes include faster opening and closing times, excellent air tightness and wind resistance, longer lifetime and lower operating cost, safer working thanks to patented safety arrestors and advanced and robust PLC based control systems.
+This type of door offers unique attributes including faster opening and closing times, excellent air tightness and wind resistance, longer lifetime and lower operating cost, safer working environment thanks to patented safety arrestors and advanced and robust PLC based control systems.
 The MRO facility also features an LED lighting system and a full HVAC system.